RhyFoRe/RhyFoRe/README.md

+# RhyFoRe - Rhytms For Resistence

-### Hi people we are planning the RhyFoRe a software package to support your local protest by enabling participants to sync their druming together with a digital tool independent from their location.
+## Hi people we are planning the RhyFoRe a software package to support your local protest,

+## by enabling participants to sync their druming together with a digital tool independent from their location.

 It would be ideal if people can deploy it on their own server so the hardware requirements stay low.

-### Our Goal:
+## Our Goal:

-Synchronizing clients so all of them receive a signal simultaniously and therefore are enabled to drum in the same rhytm, wherever the clients are.
+Synchronizing clients so all of them receive a signal simultaniously.
+And therefore are enabled to drum in the same rhytm, wherever their location is.
 This program can be used for protests as a measure to prevent the spreading of the coronavirus.
-We want to use digital technology for the good of the people.
+We want to use digital technology for the good of the people and this is one of the tools we found for this.

-So all the clients should receive either an visual change in the website or a audible signal depending on their choice.
+All the clients should receive either an visual change in the website or a audible signal depending on their choice.

 The "signals" mentioned here are those visual or audible changes.

 We are planning to create an API that handles the requests.

-The mainpart in the beginning will a browseable website that syncs the clients.
+The mainpart in the beginning will a browseable website that receives the clients, lets them access the API .

 ### We created a roadmap to develop the RhyFoRe: